+High 2 (H2) Vulnerable structure; at high risk of widespread damage or structural failure; likely not repairable after event.
+Structural and non-structural seismic upgrades required.
 High 3 (H3) Isolated failure to building elements such as walls are expected; building likely not repairable after event.
-Structural and non- structural seismic upgrades required.
+Structural and nonstructural seismic upgrades required.
 Medium (M) Isolated damage to building elements is expected; non-structural elements (such as bookshelves, lighting) are at risk of failure.
 Non-structural upgrades required.
 Building to be upgraded or replaced within the Capital Plan when it has reached the end of its useful life.
 Low (L) Least vulnerable structure.
 Would experience isolated damage and would probably be repairable after an event.
 Non-structural upgrades may be required.